lunayuehuang/MSE544_ImageSegmentation/README.md

 2. Open that folder in VS Code (`File → Open Folder…`).
 3. Create a new notebook: `File → New File…` → name it `UNet-<yourUWNetID>.ipynb`.
 4. Click the **kernel picker** in the top-right of the notebook and select **`(pytorch1)`** — the conda env you made in Step 5.A.
 5. Walk through this **README** from the top: for each numbered step in **Part 1 / Part 2 / Part 3**, add a markdown cell with the section heading + description, then a code cell with the python from the matching block, and run it.
-The code is identical to Colab; just skip the two `/content/` cells in **Setup of Google Colab → Step 0.A & Step 0.B** because your dataset is already in the working folder.
+The code is identical to Colab; just skip the two `/content/` cells in **Part 0 — Setup of Google Colab → Step 0.A & Step 0.B** because your dataset is already in the working folder.
-6. Go to **Step 0.C (PyTorch + GPU check) of "Setup of Google Colab→"** and it should now print your own GPU (e.g. `RTX 4070`) on CUDA, `mps` on Apple Silicon, or fall back to `cpu`.
+6. Go to **Step 0.C (PyTorch + GPU check) of "Part 0 — Setup of Google Colab→"** and it should now print your own GPU (e.g. `RTX 4070`) on CUDA, `mps` on Apple Silicon, or fall back to `cpu`.

 Everything else — Part 1 dataset prep, Part 2 training, Part 3 inference — runs identically.